oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-take-great-photos-for-your-socials/rule.md

 ---

- ​Taking photos can be difficult when you don’t have a 24h available photographer.
+Taking photos can be difficult when you don’t have a 24h available photographer.